 After a tough workout, it’s common to feel muscle soreness, stiffness, and fatigue.
-One term that often pops up is “lactic acid build-up” — a widely accepted explanation for post-exercise discomfort.
-But does massage actually help reduce it?
+One term that often pops up is ‘lactic acid build-up’, a widely accepted explanation for post-exercise discomfort.
+But does a massage actually help clear it out, or is that just a gym myth?

 Quick Overview: What You Should Know